 Online survey analysis

-Input received from all 232 (so far) stakeholders and all means utilized (online survey, interviews, workshops) comes from 18 countries and 34 cities (see below).
-Almost all cities/countries have provide input to the online survey (red color in the map).
+Input received from all (so far) 248 stakeholders and all means utilized (online survey, interviews, workshops) comes from 18 countries and 39 cities.
+Almost all cities/countries have provided input to the online survey (red color in the map), given by 86 stakeholders.

-From the 86 registrations in the online survey, the 75% is coming from Academia (36 people) and the public administration (28 people) (see below; left).
-Their expertise is mostly on air quality, followed by urban growth and disasters (see below; right).
+From the 86 registrations in the online survey, the 75% is coming from Academia (36 people) and the public administration (28 people).

-The current status, assets and user needs representative of all cities represented in the survey are registered and available upon request.
-Below, the main user needs per topic are highlighted (air quality and health, urban growth and migration, disasters, general aspects):
+The current status, assets and user needs representative of each city represented in the survey are registered and available upon request.
+Below, the main user needs per topic are highlighted.

 The necessary to extremely necessary AQ parameters, which are of immediate need for estimation and dissemination are the: AQ-relevant exposure risk, AQ limit exceedances, concentrations of air pollutants, real-time information, the spatial resolution of model applications and the effectiveness of mitigation strategies.

 DSS (incl. those for the assessment of the health impacts of air pollution) and early warning systems should be built and communicated further.